All Types of Mattresses Explained

 B. Memory Foam Mattress

 A memory foam mattress is one of the most popular beds for many good reasons.
 High-quality viscoelastic polyfoam offers contour comfort by following the body's natural shape.
-Interestingly, although memory foam is a widely used material for mattresses, it actually originated with NASA in the mid-1960s.
+Interestingly, although memory foam is a widely used material for mattresses, it actually developed for NASA in the mid-1960s.
 Its intended use is to provide cushioning and crash protection for astronauts.
 The potential of polyfoam was discovered and is now used in creating sofa cushioning, pillows, mattresses, and mattress toppers.

 Memory foam absorbs your body heat to follow your curves when lying down.
 This process helps provide appropriate pressure relief during sleep.
 Once you stand up, the foam will bounce back to its original shape; hence, it is called memory foam.

 Memory foam offers various unique advantages compared to other mattress materials.
 It comes with excellent pressure relief, which many bed shoppers favour.

 Unique Support and Comfort